akmur/alex-11ty/posts/2019-02-05-switching-this-site-to-react-wordpress.md

   - Articles
 ---

-_UPDATE 15th of March 2019: The solution below works perfectl, except for the fact that social network sites won&#8217;t pick up the preview from your posts.
+_UPDATE 15th of March 2019: The solution below works perfectl, except for the fact that social network sites won't pick up the preview from your posts.
 For this reason i have opted to go back to a local WordPress installation, from which  a static version of the site is generated and deployed to Netlify.
 All this is done using [WP2Static][1] plugin._

 Yesterday I have deployed a new version of my site.
 It looks exactly like before, but it has some important differences: